-During August when I was writing, Into the Deep, a story for the travel section of The Weekend Australian, I spoke to a number of ‘chappies’ as my Dad would call them, who spend their days in and around Sydney’s ocean pools.
+During August when I was writing, Into the deep of Sydney’s ocean pools, a story for the travel section of The Weekend Australian, I spoke to a number of ‘chappies’ as my Dad would call them, who spend their days in and around sea baths at Coogee, Bronte and Bondi.

 At Wylie’s Baths I met 80-year-old Reg, who comes to the pool each day but only if the sun is out.

 He does eight to ten laps and then retires to his spot at the north end of the striped timber deck to read.
 His favourite writer is Tom Sharpe and he doesn’t mind a bit of Stephen King.
 “I’ve read nearly all Tom Sharpe’s,” he says.
 “He’s funny and when I sit down and start laughing people wonder what’s wrong with me.”

 A former Bondi Iceberger, Reg shifted to Wylie’s when he moved to Coogee 15 years ago.
 “This is a good one,” says Reg.
 “It’s got an old world charm and friendly people and you are quite protected from the wind.”